Services begin each Sunday @ 11:00am

 Come back to our web site, weekly, for videos of our services.

-We look forward to seeing you this Sunday as we worship together.
 HAVE A GREAT WEEK WITH JESUS!

 Pastor Eddie Jenkins